Liz Truss: Domestic policies and mini-budget

 Truss spoke at the UN General Assembly in September 2022.

 On 8 September, in response to the ongoing cost of living crisis, Truss announced the Energy Price Guarantee, which was planned to cap average household energy bills at £2,500 per year, costing between 31 and £140 billion for the two years it covered.
-Truss, who announced the measure in the House of Commons, made an effort to keep the energy cap and the tax plan announcements—which the Chancellor was planned to unveil—separate.
+Truss, who announced the measure in the House of Commons, made an effort to keep the energy cap and the tax plan announcements – which the Chancellor was planned to unveil – separate.

-On 23 September Kwarteng announced a controversial mini-budget which proposed cutting taxation significantly, including abolishing the 45 per cent rate of income tax and the proposed Health and Social Care Levy, cutting stamp duty and the basic rate of income tax and cancelling rises in National Insurance contributions and corporation tax; the package, which had been constructed by Truss and Kwarteng together, was to be funded by borrowing and was intended to stimulate growth.
+On 23 September, Kwarteng announced a controversial mini-budget which proposed cutting taxation significantly, including abolishing the 45 per cent rate of income tax and the proposed Health and Social Care Levy, cutting stamp duty and the basic rate of income tax and cancelling rises in National Insurance contributions and corporation tax; the package, which had been constructed by Truss and Kwarteng together, was to be funded by borrowing and was intended to stimulate economic growth.
 The mini-budget was received badly by financial markets because it included temporary spending measures whilst permanently cutting tax rates.
 It was blamed for the pound falling to its lowest ever rate against the US dollar (US$1.033) and prompted a response from the Bank of England which, amongst other measures, bought up government bonds; the public reaction was also broadly negative.
 The mini-budget was criticised by the International Monetary Fund, the American president, Joe Biden, the Labour Party and many within Truss's party, including the senior politicians Michael Gove and Grant Shapps.